-During 2018, the ASC continued implementation of the appraiser unique identification number (UID).
+During 2019, continued progress was made working with the States on the implementation of the appraiser unique identification number (UID).
 The UID permits any user of the National Registry of Appraisers (Appraiser Registry) to see all credentials of a single appraiser nationwide regardless of which State license or certification number is entered.
-As of December 31, 2018, 42 States have implemented UID.
+As of December 31, 2019, 48 States have implemented UID.

-The total number of active appraiser credentials on the Appraiser Registry as of December 31, 2018, was 94,524.
+The total number of active appraiser credentials on the Appraiser Registry as of December 31, 2019, was 94,703.
 This number represents the total number of licenses and certifications but does not reflect the number of individual appraisers as some appraisers are credentialed in multiple States.
 With the complete implementation of the UID, the ASC will be able to more accurately identify how many individual real property appraisers are credentialed.
-The number of credentials is down from 95,731 on December 31, 2017, a drop of 1.3%.
+The number of credentials is up from 94,524 on December 31, 2018, an increase of .2%.

 The ASC continued to monitor and review the activities of the Appraisal Foundation (Foundation).
 In carrying out its monitoring duties, ASC staff regularly attends the meetings of the AQB, ASB, and the Board of Trustees (BOT).
 From time to time, ASC staff or the ASC may comment publicly on Foundation activities as they relate to the use of ASC grant funds or actions that impact federally related transactions.
 The ASC continued to provide grant funds to the Foundation to help defray costs for grant-eligible activities of the AQB and ASB.
-For fiscal year 2018, the ASC awarded the Foundation \$350,000.
+For fiscal year 2019, the ASC awarded the Foundation \$350,000.

-The ASC also funded State grants, administered by the Foundation, in the amount of \$213,035, for the development and support of investigator training courses for State Appraiser Program personnel.
-The Investigator Training Program, which will be celebrating its 10th anniversary in 2019, provides education to State personnel in support of their enforcement programs and processing of complaints against appraisers.
+The ASC also funded State grants, administered by the Foundation, in the amount of \$243,745, for the development and support of investigator training courses for State Appraiser Program personnel.
+The Investigator Training Program, which celebrated its 10th anniversary in 2019, provides education to State personnel in support of their enforcement programs and processing of complaints against appraisers.
 The courses promote best practices in complaint investigation and resolution, and cover topics such as the Uniform Standards of Professional Appraisal Practice (USPAP) and proper investigative techniques.
-In 2018, 90 State employees attended the training, with over 1,024 attendees over the past nine years.
+In 2019, 99 State employees attended the training, with over 1,123 attendees over the past ten years.
 This training was initially developed jointly by the Foundation, the Association of Appraiser Regulatory Officials (AARO) and ASC staff.
 This specialized training has proven to be invaluable to the States and is likely related to the continued improvement in Title XI compliance by the States.
 The ASC is exploring other beneficial educational opportunities for the States.